 Fix Your Mind On The New And Forget The Old

 As you keep winning, your challenges will keep growing.
-You will need to change your state of mind about yourself, the environment and people that relate with your new habit.
+You will need to change your state of mind about yourself, the environment, and the people that relate to your new habit.

 It doesn’t get easier, you get tougher.
 Your mind will be your greatest asset, you have to keep your mind on growth.